-Any member or attendee who believes he or she is the target of harassment or has been the target of harassment by a member, attendee, guest, Executive Board officer, or Board of Governors member shall promptly notify any officer on the Executive Board or a member of the Board of Governors .
-If the claim is against a member of either the Board of Governors or the Executive Board, the member or attendee shall notify a member of the board on which the alleged harasser does not currently sit.
+Any member or attendee who believes he or she is the target of harassment or has been the target of harassment by a member, attendee, guest, Officer, or Board of Governors member shall promptly notify any officer on the Executive Committee or a member of the Board of Governors.
+If the claim is against a member of either the Board of Governors or the Executive Committee, the member or attendee shall notify a board member on which the alleged harasser does not currently sit.

-Upon notification of a harassment complaint, any of the Board of Governors or the Executive Board shall notify the Law Chair and the Rules Chair, and they shall open a confidential and impartial investigation immediately to include direct interviews with involved parties and where necessary with other members, guests or attendees who may be witnesses or have knowledge of matters relating to the complaint.
-If the Law Chair or Rules Chair is the subject of harassment or accused of harassment, the President shall, or shall appoint a member of the Board of Governors or Executive Board, to conduct the investigation.
+Upon notification of a harassment complaint, any of the Board of Governors or the Executive Committee shall notify the Law Chair and the Rules Chair.
+They shall open a confidential and impartial investigation immediately to include direct interviews with involved parties and, where necessary, with other members, guests, or attendees who may witness or know matters relating to the complaint.
+If the Law Chair or Rules Chair is the subject of harassment or accused of harassment, the President shall or shall appoint a member of the Board of Governors or Executive Committee to conduct the investigation.

-Following a report of harassment to any member of the Board of Governors or officer of the Executive Board while at the event, the notified Board of Governors member or Executive Board officer, (i) if of the same sex as the alleged offender, shall personally or (ii) if not of the same sex as the alleged offender, shall assign a Board of Governor member or Executive Board officer of the same sex, to give the offender a warning.
+Following a report of harassment to any member of the Board of Governors or Officer while at the event, the notified Board of Governors member or Officer, (i) if of the same sex as the alleged offender, shall personally or (ii) if not of the same sex as the alleged offender, shall assign a Board of Governor member or Officer of the same sex, to give the offender a warning.
 No more than one (1) warning shall be given.
-Board of Governors members and Executive Board officers, in their sole discretion, can ask any individual to leave if the report of harassment rises to the level of immediate dismissal from the event in their sole, reasonable discretion.
+Board of Governors members and Officers, in their sole discretion, can ask any individual to leave if the report of harassment rises to the level of immediate dismissal from the event in their sole, reasonable discretion.

-In all instances of reported harassment to any of the Board of Governors members or Executive Board officers, the Law Chair shall be notified subject to the limitations as noted above.
-Following completion of an investigation by the Law Chair and Rules Chair, the President, or a duly appointed third party, subject to the limitations above, the findings will be presented to a committee of four (4) members of the Board of Governors and the Executive Board of which no more than two (2) shall be from either board.
-By three-fourths majority (¾), following the presentation of the information by the Law Chair, the Rules Chair, the President, or a duly appointed third party, the committee may take some or all of the following actions:
+In all instances of reported harassment to any of the Board of Governors or Officers, the Law Chair shall be notified subject to the limitations as noted above.
+Following the completion of an investigation by the Law Chair and Rules Chair, the President, or a duly appointed third party, subject to the limitations above, the findings will be presented to a committee of four (4) members of the Board of Governors and the Executive Committee of which no more than two (2) shall be from either board.
+By a three-fourths majority (¾), following the presentation of the information by the Law Chair, the Rules Chair, the President, or a duly appointed third party, the committee may take some or all of the following actions: